Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-56-dataquake.md

 None o’ that really mattered.
 Daar was fuckin’ *terrifyin’* in person an’ he knew it, even more so ‘cuz of his wartime reputation.
 He sighed, and decided he needed to actually address that big ol’ boulder in the road.

-“Guys, I’m not gonna fuckin’ murder ‘ya where ‘ya stand.
-This is a contract dispute. *Relax.”*
+"Guys, I’m not gonna fuckin’ murder ‘ya where ‘ya stand.
+This is a contract dispute. *Relax."*

-“S-sorry, My Father.”
+"S-sorry, My Father."

 That was the slightly meeker of the two guildmasters, Gojo.
 Ruthless businessman, but right now as nervy an’ twitchy as a long-tailed cub in a workshop.
 He was also *tiny* and Daar was…not.
 That psychology were just *impossible* ‘ta get around.
 Mighta been on purpose in the Hierarchy’s design, too.

 …Whatever.

-“Look.
+"Look.
 Pretend ‘fer a second I’m jus’ some dumb ‘Back lookin’ ‘ta contract wit’ y’all.
 Lemme ask ‘ya this: *would* I?
-This seems like a pretty nasty dispute, *yijao?”*
+This seems like a pretty nasty dispute, *yijao?"*

-“We’ve tried being civil about this, My Father,” the other guildmaster, Fer, assured him.
-“We’re *still* trying.
-But no matter what we do, we can’t actually *prove* that the contract was awarded to us and not them.”
+"We’ve tried being civil about this, My Father," the other guildmaster, Fer, assured him.
+"We’re *still* trying.
+But no matter what we do, we can’t actually *prove* that the contract was awarded to us and not them."

-“And we’re *certain* that it was awarded to **us,”** Gojo repeated.
+"And we’re *certain* that it was awarded to **us,"** Gojo repeated.

-“Wait just a--!”
+"Wait just a--!"

-*“Stop,”* Daar growled.
+*"Stop,"* Daar growled.
 He hadn’t meant it as anything more than the kind o’ annoyance a Mother got when two cubs were bickerin’ over a ball, but both of them promptly went very small and quiet and submissive.

 Nine times out of ten, bein’ the biggest and the baddest was the bestest.
 That *one time* it weren’t though, *more* than paid the price.

-“Gods *damnit* you two, fuckin’ relax!
+"Gods *damnit* you two, fuckin’ relax!
 I ain’t gonna fuckin’ eat ‘ya!
-If I’d been *that* kind o’ mad, believe me ya’d know.”
+If I’d been *that* kind o’ mad, believe me ya’d know."
 Daar grumbled to himself, then chittered ruefully.
-“I mean, this ain’t a duel to the death!
+"I mean, this ain’t a duel to the death!
 An’ I ain’t gonna make ‘ya my wrasslin’ dummies, neither.
 I *promise.* This is just a legal dispute.
 So, y’know.
-Prol’ly worse.”
+Prol’ly worse."

 The Gao had an…*organic* relationship with the Law.
 Unlike a Human monarchy, the Law didn’t flow from Daar’s person.
 Unlike a republic, it didn’t flow from the body politic, either.
 Instead, it was a mish-mash of regional customary law, common law decisions by Judge-Fathers, Clan law and what were basically treaties between them.
 Oh, and edicts from Daar now, too.
 Little of it was written down, either.
 At least…not all in one place, anyway.